kyma-project/kyma/docs/application-connector-compass-mode/02-04-application-broker.md

 >**NOTE:** The Application Broker is the sole component that manages the `application-broker` Service Broker.
 The user should not create or delete this resource.

 4. The Service Catalog fetches services and their plans that the `application-broker` Service Broker exposes.
-5. The Service Catalog creates a ServiceClass with the corresponding ServicePlans for each service received from the Service Broker.
+5. The Service Catalog creates a ServiceClass with its corresponding ServicePlans for each service received from the Service Broker.

 ![AB architecture](./assets/004-AB-architecture.svg)